biocodices/bed_to_tabix/README.md

 - Python 3.5 or greater.
 You can download and install from [Anaconda](https://www.continuum.io/downloads)
 - `tabix` and `bgzip` command line utilities (>= 1.3.2).
 You can download and install both from [htslib.org](http://www.htslib.org/download).
 Choose the `htslib` package to download.
 If you have an old `tabix` version, update it, since the command line interface changed from older versions.
 After downloading the package:
+- A working Internet connection without any weird proxy settings.
+I know `tabix` doesn't work in some University network settings.

 ```bash
 tar xvf htslib-1.3.2.tar.bz2  # Replace with the exact filename you downloaded